Bealby/lisa-fairfield/README.md

   error message should appear and data fields become blank

 **Footer**
-- Ensure that on each navigation link the footer links work for Telephone and Email.
-Opening up Email and Calling features on devices accordingly.
+- Ensure that on each Web Page the footer links work for Telephone and Email (Opening up Email and Calling features on devices accordingly).

 **Browesers**
 - Chrome: ?